-This Official Statement, which includes the cover page, inside cover page and appendices, has been prepared by the County of Nassau (the "County"), in the State of New York (the "State"), and provides certain information in connection with the sale by the County of \$273,000,000\ principal amount of General Improvement Bonds, 2016 Refunding Series A (the "Series A Bonds"), \$120,140,000\ principal amount of General Improvement Bonds, 2016 Series B (the "Series B Bonds" and together with the Series A Bonds, the "Bonds") and \$25,300,000\ principal amount of Bond Anticipation Notes, 2016 Series A (Federally Taxable) (the "Notes").
-The Bonds and the Notes are collectively referred to herein as the "Obligations.
-The Obligations are dated the date of delivery.
+This Official Statement, which includes the cover page, inside cover page and appendices, has been prepared by the County of Nassau (the "County"), in the State of New York (the "State"), and provides certain information in connection with the sale by the County of \$46,160,000 principal amount of General Improvement Bonds, 2017 Series A (the "2017 Series A Bonds" or the "Bonds").
+The Bonds are dated the date of delivery.
 The interest rates, maturities and prices or yields of the Bonds are set forth on the inside cover page of this Official Statement.
-The interest rate, maturity and price or yield of the Notes are set forth on the cover page of this Official Statement.
-The interest rate, maturity and price or yield of the Notes are set forth on the cover page of this Official Statement.
-The interest rate, maturity and price or yield of the Notes are set forth herein.
-The Notes are not subject to redemption prior to maturity as set forth herein.
+The Bonds are subject to redemption prior to maturity as set forth herein.

-THE OBLIGATIONS
+THE BONDS

-The Obligations have been authorized and are to be issued pursuant to the Constitution and laws of the State including the Local Finance Law, constituting Chapter 33-a of the Consolidated Laws of New York, and various ordinances adopted by the legislative body of the County and approved by the County Executive pursuant to the Local Finance Law, the County Charter (the "County Charter"), the County Administrative Code and other related proceedings and determinations.
-In addition, the Nassau County Interim Finance Authority ("NIFA"), created pursuant to the Nassau County Interim Finance Authority Act, codified as Title I of Article 10-D of the State Public Authorities Law (the "NIFA Act"), has approved the issuance of the Obligations, as required by the NIFA Act during the control period declared by NIFA on January 26, 2011.
-It is not, however, within NIFA's powers to restrict the County's obligation to pay debt service on the Obligations or other County debt.
+The Bonds have been authorized and are to be issued pursuant to the Constitution and laws of the State including the Local Finance Law, constituting Chapter 33-a of the Consolidated Laws of New York, and various ordinances adopted by the legislative body of the County and approved by the County Executive pursuant to the Local Finance Law, the County Charter (the "County Charter"), the County Administrative Code and other related proceedings and determinations.
+In addition, the Nassau County Interim Finance Authority ("NIFA"), created pursuant to the Nassau County Interim Finance Authority Act, codified as Title I of Article 10-D of the State Public Authorities Law (the "NIFA Act"), has approved the issuance of the Bonds, as required by the NIFA Act during the control period declared by NIFA on January 26, 2011.
+It is not, however, within NIFA's powers to restrict the County's obligation to pay debt service on the Bonds or other County debt.
 For further information regarding NIFA's declaration of a control period, see "APPENDIX A - INFORMATION ABOUT THE COUNTY - MONITORING AND OVERSIGHT - External - NIFA" herein.